unreno/dropseq/README.md

 ##	Use a Docker Image instead

-The following docker image will create the above an image with STAR 2.5.3a, Drop Seq tools 1.13 and a modified mm10 reference.
+The following will create the above as a docker image with STAR 2.5.3a, Drop Seq tools 1.13 and a modified mm10 reference.

-Be advised, building this image will take a machine with at least 20GB of memory to make the STAR reference.
+Be advised, building this image will take a couple hours and a machine with at least 20GB of memory to make the STAR reference.

 ```BASH